benfinkelshtein/benfinkelshtein.github.io/_news/3_covered.md

 related_posts: false
 ---

-Covered Forest: Fine-grained generalization analysis of graph neural networks is accepted as spotlight (top 2%) at ICML 2025! :sparkles: :smile:
+Covered Forest: Fine-grained generalization analysis of graph neural networks is accepted as spotlight (top 2%) at ICML 2025